VCityTeam/UD-SV/Doc/Devel/Needs/Need003.md

 * [Need011](Need011.md) : user interface (document, temporal slider, map...)
 * [Need028](Need028.md) : CRUD API
 * [Need029](Need029.md) : web API

+### User story
+As an historian, I want a document-enhanced 4D representation of the city in which historical processes can be detailed.

 ### Beneficiary role:
  - Experts in various fields, ranging from information technology to human sciences.
 Tools must be easy to use for non-technicians (focus needed on ergonomy).